PrestaShop/docs/src/content/1.7/themes/reference/template-inheritance/_index.md

 The [official Smarty documentation](https://www.smarty.net/inheritance) has a nice and simple example.
 In their own words:

-> "Template inheritance is an approach to managing templates that resembles object-oriented programming techniques.
+> Template inheritance is an approach to managing templates that resembles object-oriented programming techniques.
   Instead of the traditional use of {include ...} tags to manage parts of templates, you can inherit the contents of one template to another (like extending a class) and change blocks of content therein (like overriding methods of a class.)
-This keeps template management minimal and efficient, since each template only contains the differences from the template it extends."
+This keeps template management minimal and efficient, since each template only contains the differences from the template it extends.

 ## PrestaShop real life example